Ayurveda the

 corresponding to the area of the body located

-between the umbilicus and the diaphragm (i.e. the
+between the umbilicus and the diaphragm (i.e.

-liver, gall-bladder, spleen, pancreas and stomach).
+liver, gall-bladder, spleen, pancreas and

 corresponding to the area located from the

-diaphragm upwards (i.e. the lungs, heart and head).
+diaphragm upwards (i.e. the lungs, heart and

-When the right radial pulse is assessed, it may
+When the right radial pulse is assessed, it

-provide an indication of the health of those tissues and
+provide an indication of the health of those

 organs on the right side of the body.
-Similarly, the left

-radial pulse will give an indication of the health of
+radial pulse will give an indication of the

-those tissues and organs on the left side of the body.
+those tissues and organs on the left side of

-Thus the pulse on both wrists divides the body into six
+Thus the pulse on both wrists divides the

 basic regions:

-The vaa (ring) pulse felt under the right radial
+● The va칣a (ring) pulse felt under the right radial

-artery indicates the health of tissues and organs on
+artery indicates the health of tissues and

 the lower right side of the body.
-Similarly, the vaa
+Similarly,

-(ring) pulse under the left radial artery indicates the
+(ring) pulse under the left radial artery

 Vata